Corporate Governance

 2. Conflict of Interest Advisory Committee

-The Conflict of Interest Advisory Committee meets, in principle, each time when there is a material transaction, etc. where controlling shareholder’s interest conflicts with the minority shareholders’ interest.
-The Committee did not meet in the current fiscal year.
+The Conflict of Interest Advisory Committee meets, each time there is a critical transaction, etc. where controlling shareholder's interest conflicts with the minority shareholders' interest.

 3. Compliance Committee

-The Compliance Committee consists of five members: chaired by director (outside) Michelle Tan, experts from outside the Company Yasunari Takaura, Outside Director Toshihiko Yamashita and Representative Directors Hiroshi Naruse and Masataka Kinoshita.
-The Committee discusses and, as necessary, makes recommendations to the Board of Directors about the following compliance-related matters.
+The Compliance Committee consists of five members: chaired by director (outside) Michelle Tan, experts from outside the Company Yasunari Takaura, Outside Director Kikuo Asano and Representative Directors Hiroshi Naruse and Masataka Kinoshita.
+The Committee deliberates and discusses important matters related to compliance, and makes recommendations to the Board of Directors as necessary.

 The Compliance Committee meets four times a year, in principle, and more as deemed necessary.